TemLos/Note/Course/Semiconductor Device Physics.md

 When calculate depletion region width, to make it easy to understand, usually use _depletion approximation_.
 In depletion approximation, there are only ionization center, and no free electrons, thus no generation and recombination.
+How many carriers going in, how many carriers going out.

 Free carrier concentration under depletion approximation
 $$